webplantmedia/wc-shortcodes/README.md

 ## Description ##

-Enhance your pages and posts with the following actions.
+Enhance your pages and posts with the following features.

 * Accordion
 * Tabs